Update 7/2/2020: The lifecycle emissions figures were revised to reflect more recent data on electricity carbon intensity and battery manufacture.

 The chart above bases electric-vehicle emissions on the current grid mix in each country.
 However, if the climate targets set in the Paris Agreement are to be met, electricity generation will become significantly less carbon-intensive, further increasing the advantage of electric vehicles over conventional ones.

-For example, these figures use electricity grid carbon intensity from 2015; in the UK, emissions from electricity generation have fallen 38% in just the past three years and are expected to fall by more than 70% by the mid-to-late 2020s, which is well within the lifetime of electric vehicles purchased today.
+For example, in the UK, emissions from electricity generation have fallen 38% in just the past three years and are expected to fall by more than 70% by the mid-to-late 2020s, which is well within the lifetime of electric vehicles purchased today.

-The central estimate of battery-manufacturing emissions in the ICCT analysis is the same as in the ifo study.
-The Nissan Leaf analysed here has a 30 kilowatt hour (kWh) battery, while the Tesla Model 3 has both 50kWh or 75kWh options (a 62kWh option was previously available, but has been discontinued).
+Emissions associated with battery production are taken from the most recent (2019) estimate from the IVL Swedish Environmental Research Institute.
+The Nissan Leaf analysed here has a 40 kilowatt hour (kWh) battery, while the Tesla Model 3 has both 50kWh or 75kWh options (a 62kWh option was previously available, but has been discontinued).

-Under these assumptions, a Tesla Model 3 would have higher lifecycle greenhouse gas emissions than the best-rated conventional car, but would still be better for the climate than the average vehicle.
+Under these assumptions, a Tesla Model 3 would have higher lifecycle greenhouse gas emissions than the best-rated conventional car in Germany, but would still be better for the climate than the average vehicle.
+In other countries even a long-range Tesla Model 3 would be more lower emissions than any petrol vehicle.

-However, the fact that the Tesla batteries are, in fact, manufactured in Nevada makes a big difference to this calculation.
+However, the fact that the Tesla batteries are, in fact, manufactured in Nevada makes an important difference to this calculation.
 Lifecycle emissions estimates for batteries produced in the US tend to be notably lower than those produced in Asia, as discussed later in this article.

 Taking manufacturing conditions into account, a Model 3 with a 75kWh battery from the Nevada Gigafactory results in notably smaller emissions – and has a lifecycle climate impact similar to the estimate for the Nissan Leaf.